 Health care in the United States is very complex and extremely expensive, plus the United States does not have a national health care plan.
 Check out this short video for a brief overview of the U.S. health care system to assist you in advance of your arrival.
 Health insurance for international students is mandatory to ensure you have adequate health care coverage while you are studying in the United States.
 Insurance terminology can be confusing so here is a website that explains common insurance terms to assist in your understanding of the system.

 To Purchase Mandatory Health Insurance Policy

-The United Healthcare insurance policy is mandatory for international students.
-This year's spring undergraduate student cost will be $1,463.
+The United Healthcare insurance policy is mandatory for international students who are located inside the U.S. This year's fall insurance rate is $984 and the spring is $1,553.
 The cost for the health insurance will be added automatically to your semester bill* and can be paid together with your tuition, fees, and housing.
 You will enroll in the health insurance through your LionPATH account after enrolling in classes.
 To see more information about the health insurance requirement, please visit the University Health Services website.